Father Hanly’s beautiful homily for 17th Sunday in Ordinary Time, Year C, is all about prayer.

 So the first thing I would like to say about prayer is that, when I was a child, I learned this prayer from my own father.
 We knelt down every night before I climbed into bed and he would say with me the “Our Father.”

-And then we would end with “Glory be to the Father and to the Son and to Holy Spirit,” except then we used to call Him the Holy Ghost.
+And then we would end with “Glory be to the Father and to the Son and to the Holy Spirit,” except then we used to call him the Holy Ghost.

 I’m telling you this story because it was wonderful, when I look back, that it was my father who taught me these prayers, not someone maybe in the school or… but it was my father.

 And every night he would kneel down, and I know my mother made him because he was a shy man, and I think she took care of the girls but he had to teach me my first prayers.